Groups

 The old earth pony looked down at Twilight as he spoke.
 "One day, maybe two."

 How odd, Celestia thought.
 He didn't look at me.
 Ponies always look at me when they speak.
 Always.
 Is that what being mortal feels like?
-Like life has forgotten about you?
+Like being part of the background?

 The doctor was wrong.
 She had only asked him so that he could feel useful.
 Celestia could sense precisely her old friend's life-energy.
 It would not last that long, but it would last at least until morning.
 Certainly enough time to write one more letter.

-She touched her nose softly to Twilight's, which was now gray with age, and then did what she had never dared before—licked the old unicorn's nose and face, like she would have her own foal if she had ever had one.
+She touched her nose softly to Twilight's, which was now gray with age, and then did what she had never dared before—licked the old unicorn's nose and face, like she would have her own foal.
 The doctor turned away in embarrassment.
 If Applejack found it strange, she didn't say.

 The Queen chose her for this assignment, she had said, because of Celestia's strong motherly instincts.
 What a cock-up that had turned out to be.
 Mother of Equestria, her ponies called her, a title that thrilled and stung her.